Karmarkar's algorithm: Patent controversy

 AT&T designed a vector multi-processor computer system specifically to run Karmarkar's algorithm, calling the resulting combination of hardware and software KORBX, and marketed this system at a price of US$8.9 million.
 Its first customer was the Pentagon.

 Opponents of software patents have further argued that the patents ruined the positive interaction cycles that previously characterized the relationship between researchers in linear programming and industry, and specifically it isolated Karmarkar himself from the network of mathematical researchers in his field.

 The patent itself expired in April 2006, and the algorithm is presently in the public domain.

 The United States Supreme Court has held that mathematics cannot be patented in Gottschalk v.
 Benson, In that case, the Court first addressed whether computer algorithms could be patented and it held that they could not because the patent system does not protect ideas and similar abstractions.
 In Diamond v.
 Diehr, the Supreme Court stated, "A mathematical formula as such is not accorded the protection of our patent laws, and this principle cannot be circumvented by attempting to limit the use of the formula to a particular technological environment.
 In Mayo Collaborative Services v.
 Prometheus Labs., Inc., the Supreme Court explained further that "simply implementing a mathematical principle on a physical machine, namely a computer, [i]s not a patentable application of that principle."

+Applications

+Karmarkar's algorithm was used by the US Army for logistic planning during the Gulf War.